Jille/etcd-postgresql-sync/README.md

 All configuration is passed in through environment variables.
 It takes these settings:

 - ETCD_ENDPOINTS is where to find your etcd cluster
-- ETCD_USER and ETCD_PASSWORD are used to connect to etcd.
+- ETCD_USERNAME and ETCD_PASSWORD are used to connect to etcd.
 No authentication is used if you leave them unset/empty.
 - DATABASE_DSN specifies how to connect to PostgreSQL.
 - SYNCER_DEBUG can be set to "true" to make it log all queries sent to PostgreSQL.

+See https://github.com/Jille/etcd-client-from-env for more parameters for connecting to etcd.

 See the Setup section for example values.